As coronavirus cases grow, Pennsylvania eyes later primary | Times Leader

-HARRISBURG, Pa.
-(AP) — Pennsylvania is confirming another big increase in coronavirus cases Sunday as lawmakers are drafting legislation to delay the state’s April 28 primary election and relax rules around how mail-in ballots can be processed in advance of polls closing.
+HARRISBURG — Pennsylvania saw another big increase in confirmed coronavirus cases Sunday, as well as another death, as lawmakers speed legislation to delay the state’s April 28 primary election and relax rules around how mail-in ballots can be processed in advance of polls closing.

-Meanwhile, Philadelphia is issuing a stay-at-home order that begins Monday, after Gov. Tom Wolf has already asked residents to stay home, if they can help it.
+Meanwhile, Philadelphia is issuing a stay-at-home order that begins Monday, after Gov. Tom Wolf has already asked residents to stay home, if they can help it, and ordered non-life-sustaining businesses to close.
+Enforcement begins Monday morning.

+On Sunday evening, Wolf said the state needed to continue the measures, and possibly undertake more, in an effort to slow the growth of coronavirus cases and ensure that the state’s hospitals have the staff, equipment and bed space to handle the coming surge in patients.

+“What we’re trying to do here is buy time,” Wolf said, appearing from his home in a livestreamed video in which an aide read questions submitted by reporters.
+“We need to keep what happened in Italy from happening here in Pennsylvania.
+We cannot overload our health care system or we’re not going to be able to do anything to respond adequately to the challenge that we’re all facing.”

 A look at coronavirus-related developments in Pennsylvania on Sunday: